piccolbo/ac34/race10.md

 ![plot of chunk unnamed-chunk-18](figure/unnamed-chunk-18.png)

-Well, it looks like the tacks are pretty even, contrary to the impression create by a previous graphics.
+Well, it looks like the tacks are pretty even, contrary to the impression created by a previous graphics.
 Maybe just the worse NZL tack was worse, but overall they seem even with their opponent.

 ## Materials and Methods

+These article was composed in [RStudio](http://rstudio.org), using the rhe R-extended  language, a mix of the [R programming language](http://r-project.org) and the [markdown](http://markdown.org) markup language integrated with the package [knitr](http://knitr.org).
+The pretty graphics are made possible by the [ggplot2](http://ggplot2.had.co.nz) package.
+The code is available on [github](https://github.com/piccolbo/ac34/blob/master/race10.Rmd).
+The data is made available by the [America's cup](http://americascup.com) organization.